jiegec/awesome-stars/README.md

 - [photonixapp/photonix](https://github.com/photonixapp/photonix) - A modern, web-based photo management server.
 Run it on your home server and it will let you find the right photo from your collection on any device.
 Smart filtering is made possible by object recognit
 - [Nuitka/Nuitka](https://github.com/Nuitka/Nuitka) - Nuitka is a Python compiler written in Python.
 It's fully compatible with Python 2.6, 2.7, 3.4, 3.5, 3.6, 3.7, 3.8, 3.9, 3.10, and 3.11.
 You feed it your Python app, it does a lot of clever things, a
 - [chriskiehl/Gooey](https://github.com/chriskiehl/Gooey) - Turn (almost) any Python command line program into a full GUI application with one line
-- [greatscottgadgets/luna](https://github.com/greatscottgadgets/luna) - a USB multitool + Amaranth HDL framework for monitoring, hacking, and developing USB devices
+- [greatscottgadgets/luna](https://github.com/greatscottgadgets/luna) - Amaranth HDL framework for monitoring, hacking, and developing USB devices
 - [faster-cpython/cpython](https://github.com/faster-cpython/cpython) - The Python programming language
 - [platomav/MEAnalyzer](https://github.com/platomav/MEAnalyzer) - Intel Engine & Graphics Firmware Analysis Tool
 - [pyodide/pyodide](https://github.com/pyodide/pyodide) - Pyodide is a Python distribution for the browser and Node.js based on WebAssembly